 The Company financial statements are presented in the U.S. dollar (\$), which is the Company's reporting currency, while its functional currency is New Taiwan dollar (NTD), Canadian Dollar (CAD), and Hong Kong Dollar (HKD).
 Transactions in foreign currencies are initially recorded at the functional currency rate ruling at the date of transaction.
-Any differences between the initially recorded amount and the settlement amount are recorded as a gain or loss on foreign currency are translated at the functional currency rate of exchange ruling at the balance sheet date.
+Any differences between the initially recorded amount and the settlement amount are recorded as a gain or loss on foreign currency transaction in the consolidated statements of income.
+Monetary assets and liabilities denominated in foreign currency are translated at the functional currency rate of exchange ruling at the balance sheet date.
 Any differences are taken to profit or loss as a gain or loss on foreign currency translation in the statements of income.